 CMI produces mediation processes that aid the development of sustainable solutions to conflict.
 Mediation and dialogue are the most fundamental elements of our work.
 We address several challenges in the peace process: the lack of channels and lack of trust between the conflict parties, limited capacity and inclusion of the various stakeholders, and the lack of analytical frameworks for developing joint solutions.

 Here, the core of our work consists of activities in which CMI directly engages with parties to the conflict and other stakeholders as an impartial facilitator.
-Through these engagements, CMI provides space for dialogue and negotiations to analyse the situation and work together with stakeholders towards mutually acceptable solutions for ending the conflict.
+CMI provides space for dialogue and negotiations to analyse the situation and work together with stakeholders towards mutually acceptable solutions for ending the conflict.

 CMI provides expert support to help states, organisations and key individuals to mediate more effectively.